Lawful Permanent Resident

 Ready to Become a Lawful Permanent Resident?

 The attorneys at Salmón-Haas can help walk you through the steps of gaining lawful permanent resident status.
 We can work towards giving you the solutions you need regarding your residency and if there are other options which might improve your life.
-Contact us today to work towards a permanent residency.
+Contact us today to work with our immigration lawyers towards a permanent residency.